TheSilvered/nest/docs/tour.md

 ]
 ```

-This can be considered a very rudamentary class.
+This can be considered a very rudimentary class.
 All functions can reference
 `self` and since it is the same object they can change its contents and see the
 changes made by another function.